Traffic Signs and Road Safety

 Celebrating Road Safety

-Every year, prominent metro cities of India celebrate the road safety week to promote road safety measures.
-During the entire week, the transport departments of various states create awareness through community building process in schools, colleges, offices and on roads.
-They also sensitise people about the outcome of drunken driving, high-speed driving, importance of wearing helmet for bikers and seat belts for four-wheeler drivers.
+Every year, prominent metro cities of India celebrate the road safety week to promote road safety measures and aware people about various traffic signs.
+During the entire week, the transport departments of various states create awareness through community building process in schools, colleges, offices, and on roads.
+They also sensitize people about the outcome of drunken driving, high-speed driving, the importance of wearing a helmet for bikers and seat belts for four-wheeler drivers.
+They also educate about traffic and driving signals.
 At times, they choose themes to communicate to the masses.
-Road Safety Week 2015 was celebrated in India from 11-17 January.
+Road Safety Week 2018 will be celebrated in India from 19-25 November.

 Driving in India can be more dangerous than you and I can ever imagine.
-According to the statistical reports published in 2013, an accident occurs in every minute in India.
+According to the statistical reports published in 2017, 3 deaths happen every 10 minutes due to road accidents in India.
 When all the developed nations are focusing on reducing the rates of accidental deaths, Indian roads have become worse than ever.
 According to a report published by the World Health Organization (2013), India has the highest number of road accidental deaths (105,725 people died on the road) in the world.
-Among the Indian states, Maharashtra (where Mumbai has the highest number of death cases i.e. 25,471 road accidents) tops the list followed by Tamil Nadu, Madhya Pradesh, Karnataka and Andhra Pradesh.
-The report also clarifies that inefficient law enforcement, drunken driving, low user adoption of helmets and seat belts and lack of child restraints in the vehicles are the main causes behind such a high rate of road accidents in India.
+Among the Indian states, Maharashtra (where Mumbai has the highest number of death cases i.e. 25,471 road accidents) tops the list followed by Tamil Nadu, Madhya Pradesh, Karnataka, and Andhra Pradesh.
+The report also clarifies that inefficient law enforcement, unawareness of driving signals, drunken driving, low user adoption of helmets, seat belts and lack of child restraints in the vehicles are the main causes behind such a high rate of road accidents in India.

 Road Accidents in India

 Road Rage in Delhi: Keep Your Cool, Avoid the anti-Socials

 Traffic Congestion in Delhi: Causes, Outcomes and Solutions